PatelManthan98/Wildfire_CellDEVS/README.md

 To run the simulation, execute the binary with the desired simulation time (in hours) and the configuration file:

 Bash
-# Example: Run for 200 virtual hours using a config file
 ./build/wildfire config/wildfire_config.json 200
 Output
 The simulation generates a wildfire_results.csv file.
 The data is formatted as: